 Women of the 'middling' classes, or respectable tradesmen's wives had less clothing altogether.
 Some sources make it clear that such women owned several dresses, but perhaps no more than two or three for each season.

 We have some indication of the minimum amount of clothing considered necessary for poor immigrants from the requirements of the various immigration schemes.
 The Immigrants' Guide to Australia for 1853 noted that bounty immigrants were required to bring on board with them six shifts, two flannel petticoats, six pair of stockings, two pairs of shoes and two gowns, along with towels and soap.
 We can assume that the two gowns envisaged one for summer and one for winter.
 There would be no changes!
 Since laundering was not possible on board, it is probably safe to assume that the shifts and stockings were worn as long as possible and then put aside until the ship landed.
 The 'towels' mentioned for women (although not for men) were probably intended for menstruation rather than bathing.

-Below is a Facebook Live video about the dress featuring Margaret Anderson, Director of the Old Treasury Building.
+Below is a Facebook live talk about this dress, given by Margaret Anderson, Director of the Old Treasury Building.